What is the Difference Between ECAD and MCAD Software?

 - Will heat generated on the PCB be conducted to the enclosure as required?

 A 3D visualization of the completed design will provide quick and straightforward answers to these questions by showing how all the electrical and mechanical parts interact physically.
-The beauty of this integrated ECAD/MCAD approach is that errors can be spotted, designs adjusted, and the results validated in minutes.
+The beauty of this integrated ECAD to MCAD (or vice versa) approach is that errors can be spotted, designs adjusted, and the results validated in minutes.

-The problem is that often designers are provided with ECAD and MCAD tools that are incompatible.
-Exporting data from one in a format that can be used by the other is often a complex process, which can allow errors to creep into the dataset.
-Suddenly the time saved using the tools is taken up with manual checks that each has consistent data.
+The problem is that often designers are provided with tools that are incompatible.
+Exporting data from ECAD to MCAD typically means exporting commonly-used file formats from one domain and importing these back into the application for the other domain.
+There may not be a .
 Any mistake may not be potentially spotted until someone on an assembly line finds their PCB doesn't fit in the enclosure for the new product that's just started manufacturing.

-In recent years, work has been ongoing between tool manufacturers to develop formal standards for ECAD and MCAD collaboration.
+In recent years, work has been ongoing between tool manufacturers to develop formal standards for ECAD/MCAD collaboration.
 As a result, automated processes now exist in tools that enable the bi-directional communication of design information that supports incremental changes on both sides to be efficiently shared and verified across the teams.

-It's essential to bear in mind that the ECAD and MCAD processes cannot be done sequentially or in isolation.
+It's essential to bear in mind that both processes cannot be done sequentially or in isolation.
 The data from one method will influence the other.
-For example, the ECAD process may determine baseline physical dimensions for the PCB and identify any thermal management and vibration constraints that affect enclosure design.
-At the same time, the MCAD process may determine if there are any constraints on PCB size or component placement to meet any external sizing requirements or other factors such as placement of airflow inlets and outlets.
+For example, the ECAD software process may determine baseline physical dimensions for the PCB and identify any thermal management and vibration constraints that affect enclosure design.
+At the same time, the MCAD process may determine if there are any constraints on PCB size or component placement to meet any external sizing requirements or other factors such as the placement of airflow inlets and outlets.

 It is unusual for a design team to have free reign on enclosure design that allows them to optimize PCB design by using any board size.
 Usually, the enclosure design places constraints on PCB design, which in turn can influence the electronic circuit design.
-ECAD/MCAD integration can allow the design team to explore their options in a spirit of collaboration, within the constraints to design the optimal solution.
+An integrated workflow with both types of electrical and mechanical design software allows design teams to collaborate and design an optimal solution together.

 What this does mean is that designers are not constrained to using rectangular PCBs in brick-like enclosures.
 Instead, the tools open up the possibility of creating complex shapes as quickly and cheaply as traditional simple designs.